-Finding time to engage with event-goers at the event?
+Finding time for engagement with event-goers at the event?
 Good luck with that…

 As a new, independent event organiser, the biggest nightmare I’ve encountered has been connecting with people present at the event.
 Naturally, you want to connect with people attending your event, especially if you plan to run more events and want to keep people engaged and informed about future ones.
 On the day - however, I’ve found I’m always so busy making sure the sound, the food, the guest list, the team complementaries, the venue specs, the general logistics, as well as the unexpected thing that’s just come up and the expected thing that finally reared its head, are running smoothly.
 This makes getting audience details virtually impossible, never mind finding the time to engage with them.

 As an emerging artist and in organising events, I’ve found myself doing it the old school way – by requesting people’s details at the event or on Facebook, which is somewhat effective when compiling a mailing list.
 This does, however, become rather inefficient when one looks at the time it takes to fill out a form or info sheet at an event, or to quickly complete a survey on Facebook (not to mention how most event-goers aren’t all that eager to do so - they are there for an event after all, not to subscribe to spam).